ernestaskardzys/telesoftas-task/README.md

 I applied the following process:

 - Cover high-level tests existing code.
+By using existing test fixture class I've generated output for 1st, 2nd and 99th day.
+And used that data for tests.
 - Try to make some initial small refactorings by extracting code.
 - Later just started refactoring & developing the whole application by using TDD.

-## Architecture
+## Architecture and some comments

 As this project is quite small so architecture is a bit artificial.